ChrisAndrade2020/nyc-rat-abundance/README.md

 * NYC Open Data for 311 rat sightings
 * NYC Department of City Planning for MapPLUTO
 * U.S. Census Bureau for ACS estimates

-*Made with ♥ by the Data‑Engineering practice team.*